AshTheKetchup1/FileScanner/README.md

 FileScanner is a project built by [AshTheKetchup1](https://github.com/AshTheKetchup1) and [Genide](https://github.com/Genide).

-FileScanner can:
+FileScanner will:
-- Will watch over a set of file/directories
+- Watch over a set of file/directories
 - Send files off for scanning using VirusTotal

 ## Getting the latest changes